valtix-security/deployment-prereqs/aws/README.md

 ```

 ## IAM User for the Valtix Controller
 The Valtix controller accesses your demo/POC AWS account to create firewall instances and network load balancers.
 We need an IAM user that has API access to the EC2 and ELB services.
 This user must also be able to assign IAM roles to the instances that are created by the controller.
+Valtix creates Elastic Load Balancer to load balance traffic across the firewalls.
+AWS ELB requires a ELB specific role that's created the first time an ELB is created.
+If your account has never created an ELB then the user needs permission (via ELB) to create this role.
+Its called a service linked role that is used by ELB to access AWS services.
+Valtix *does not* need this role and is solely used by the load balancer.
+However the user needs to be able to create this role in case its not already present in your account.

 The script creates an IAM user **valtixpoc_user** with the required API access and assigns the following policy to this user:
 ```